mixxplorer/guest-users/README.md

 Currently, guest users will only be disabled but not removed.
 Guest users might have created some resources with their user ID.
 To reduce the risk implied by user id or group id re-using, this package does not release any assigned ids.

 For specific use cases it might make sense to release ids at some point.
 E.g. if you reset your systems on a regular basis, you might just delete the database, which also releases all claimed IDs.

+The user home directories will be removed by the [guest-users-cleanup-daemon]('cleanup-daemon') once users do not have any processes left.